Achat-Dev/Kepler/docs/getting_started.md

 cmake --build . --target install
 ```

-The result of this is the `kepler` executable.
+The result of this is an executable called `kepler`, which is the compiler for the language.

 ## 2. Usage

 > [!important]
-> This section will change heavily as the development of the project is progressing
+> This section will change heavily as the development of the project progresses

-As of now, Kepler only supports the compilation of single files to object code.
+As of now, Kepler only supports the compilation of a single file to object code.

 ```bash
 kepler <input> <output>